 We spend 8 days taking in the rugged landscapes and discovering the unique wildlife of Northern Sumatra.
-We trek through jungles to visit the Bohorok Orang-utan Sanctuary, scale volcanoes for sunrise and enjoy rural village encounters on this adventurous trip through the biggest island of the Indonesian Archipelago.
+We trek through jungles to spot Orang-utans, scale volcanoes for sunrise and enjoy rural village encounters on this adventurous trip through a lesser-visited region of Indonesia.